 Stainless steel is the most versatile material on the market.
 It can cook anything from pan-seared steaks to tomato sauce; you can put it in the dishwasher; and it is durable enough to last decades.

-On its own, stainless steel is not a great conductor of heat, which is why it is lined, or ‘clad’, with other heat-conductive materials like aluminum, or more rarely, copper, which is what makes All-Clad’s Copper Core range so unique.
+On its own, stainless steel is not a great conductor of heat, which is why it is lined, or ‘clad’, with other heat-conductive materials like aluminium, or more rarely, copper, which is what makes All-Clad’s Copper Core range so unique.
 We classify this range as the ‘best of the best’ because it combines the ease of stainless steel with the power of copper.

 The more layers, the better—that’s why we also classify Mauviel’s stainless steel M’Cook range as ‘best of the best’ too.
 With five layers of metal, including a core layer of pure aluminium (as opposed to the less strong but more common bonded aluminium), it is able to conduct and distribute heat so well it’s hard to believe there is no copper in there.